 News Release 137

-Prairie State Park is located at 128 NW 150th Lane in Mindenmines.
-For more information about the event, contact the park at 417-843-6711.
-For information about state parks and historic sites, visit mostateparks.com.
+Thousand Hills State Park is located 2 miles west of Kirksville on Highway 157.
+For any questions, call the park office at 660-665-6995.
+For more information about Missouri State Parks and Historic Sites, visit mostateparks.com.
 Missouri State Parks is a division of the Missouri Department of Natural Resources.